 - Kevin Sheedy: 50 Years in Footy

 Kayo User Experience

 Kayo launched earlier than planned in response to public demand and widespread interest, meaning the service was officially still in “beta” when launched, and all the apps that Kayo had planned were not ready just yet.
-A few short weeks after launch, however, and the apps are now available for download in addition to the other ways you can watch.
+A few short weeks after launch, however, the apps are available for download in addition to the other ways you can watch.

 Official Kayo Sports Trailer/Video